storj/storj/docs/design/disqualification.md

 'Failing to return data' is clarified to mean during an audit or a repair.
 Failure to return data to uplinks is specifically excluded, as this would imply a robust system of trust that does not currently exist.

 'Regardless of... the vetting process' is highlighted to show that both vetted and new nodes may be disqualified.
+We explicitly do not want to give new nodes a window where we enforce rules less rigorously.
+The data science team's initial whitepapers assumed that repuation should be earned over time.
+If this assumption is kept, we will need to develop a sliding-scale algorithm to determine the disqualification cutoff for nodes gaining repuation.
+A simpler solution may be to set the initial repuation value (via α0, β0) to above the disqualification cutoff.

 > After a storage node is disqualified, the node must go back through the entire vetting process again.
 If the node decides to start over with a brand-new identity, the node must restart the vetting process from the beginning (in addition to generating a new nodeID via the proof of work system).
 This strongly disincentivizes storage nodes from being cavalier with their reputation.